KentoNishi/PythonPP/README.md

     print("Called privateMethod")
 ```

-Public variables and methods can be accessed as usual:
+Public variables and methods can be accessed as usual.

+Example:
 ```python
 test = Test()
 # works as normal